 - What was your deductible last year?
 Did you spend at least that amount?

-- How many providers visits, hospital visits and prescriptions did you have last year?
+- How many provider visits, hospital visits, and prescriptions did you have last year?
 Do you anticipate needing more or less care and services in the upcoming year?

 Look closely at plan options to make your selection.

 - Does this plan cover my prescriptions and services?

 - Will I need a referral to see a specialist?

 - Can I afford the monthly premium?
 Remember that if you miss a premium payment, you may lose your coverage and not be eligible to get coverage again until the next Open Enrollment.

 - What is the out-of-pocket maximum?